 SNAP-Ed

-Maryland SNAP-Ed is a program within University of Maryland Extension that creates healthier environments and improves the health and wellbeing of limited income families across Maryland.
-SNAP-Ed programs encourage a nutritious and active lifestyle through increased food access, drinking more water, and promoting physical activity.
-SNAP-Ed provides comprehensive programs that consist of nutrition education lessons, social marketing programs and policy, system and environmental-level changes at partnering sites.
+Maryland Supplemental Nutrition Assistance Program Education (SNAP-Ed) is a program within University of Maryland Extension that creates healthier environments and improves the health and wellbeing of limited income families across the state.
+This program helps local Maryland families lead healthy lives through increased food access, improved nutrition, and physical activity.
+Through partnerships with state and community organizations across Maryland, SNAP-Ed provides comprehensive programs, which consist of delivering nutrition education and cultivating policy, system, and environmental-level changes.

-SNAP-Ed collaborates closely with over 500 partner organizations to design programs that meet the needs of clients where they live, work and learn.
-Partners include community sites that serve families including youth education sites such as schools, early education centers, and out of school programs, as well as food access sites such as food pantries and farmers’ markets.
+SNAP-Ed programs introduce children and adults to healthy options and provide them with the skills and knowledge to make healthy choices.
+Further, SNAP-Ed works with local partners to foster or strengthen policies, systems, and environments that support families’ healthy choices.
+SNAP-Ed works directly with individual sites to impact change, while also establishing more expansive partnerships at the state, district, agency, or county level in order to broaden reach across numerous sites within a system.
+SNAP-Ed collaborates closely with over 650 partner organizations to design programs that meet the needs of clients where they live, work and learn.
+Partners include community sites that serve families including youth education sites such as schools, early education centers, and out of school programs, as well as food access sites such as food pantries and farmers’ markets and farm stands.
 Nutrition education programs available to youth and adult audiences consist of hands-on activities including gardening, food preparation and tasting opportunities.
-SNAP-Ed complements those educational programs with site-level efforts aimed to create a healthier environment by bringing more nutritious food and beverage options as well as increased physical activity opportunities, resources and marketing to participants.
+SNAP-Ed complements those educational programs with site and system-level efforts aimed to create a healthier environment by bringing more nutritious food and beverage options as well as increased physical activity opportunities, resources and marketing to participants.

 SNAP-Ed provides nutrition education programs at youth sites across Maryland, reaching children and their families.
 Programs work to establish a healthier cafeteria environment, a greater connection to local food access including farms, on-site gardens and food pantries, as well as supporting teachers in providing access to water, healthy celebrations and physical activity resources for the school community.